acdlite/flummox/docs/quick-start.md

 }
 ```

 `createActions(key, ActionsClass, ...args)` and `createStore(key, StoreClass, ...args)` take a unique string key along with the classes we defined in the previous sections.
-There's not much magic going on here: under the hood, Flummox creates instances of your classes using the `new operator`, then stashes a reference to them internally.
+There's not much magic going on here: under the hood, Flummox creates instances of your classes using the `new` operator, then stashes a reference to them internally.

 You can access a Flux instance's actions and stores using `getActions(key)` and `getStore(key)`.

 There's an additional method for accessing action ids: `getActionIds(key)`.
 This is the method we used in the MessageStore class we created above, in order to register the store's action handler.
 That's why we're passing our Flux instance to the constructor of MessageStore.
 To reiterate, this isn't a requirement; just a recommended pattern.

 Each Flux instance comes with its own dispatcher.
 Like constants, the dispatcher is treated as an implementation detail.
 The closest you'll come to interacting with it in most cases is the `Store#register(actionId, handler)` method discussed above.
-However, if you want to access the dispatcher directly, you can use `Flummox#`
+However, if you want to access the dispatcher directly, you can reference the `dispatcher` property of the Flux instance.

 So, now we have a class Flux that encapsulates our entire Flux set-up!
 Now we just create an instance: